 How should I prepare the day of the mammogram?

-As for your wardrobe, remember that you’ll have to remove any items from the waist up.
+“And as for your wardrobe, remember that you’ll have to remove any items from the waist up.
 Instead of one-piece dresses or jumpsuits, opt for two-pieces, a shirt with pants, shorts or a skirt so you don’t have to take off your whole outfit.
-You will remove your bra and be given a gown or robe to wear during your appointment.
+You will remove your bra and be given a gown or robe to wear during your appointment.”